RobertAlbus/chuck/README.md

 - prefer the jack version of chuck when possible
 - run `chuck r2d4_main.ck`

+## Project Architecture

-The repo is set up in accordance with Helix architecture principles.
+The repo is set up in accordance with Helix 3-layer architecture principles.

+- Project
+- Feature
+- Foundation

+### Foundation

+Abstract libraries and base utilities.
+Module Rules:

+- May only depend on Foundation/Core module
+- May not depend on other Foundation modules
+- May not reach up into Feature or Project modules

+### Feature

+Intruments and such.
+Module Rules:

+- May depend on any Foundation modules
+- May not depend on any other Feature modules
+- May not reach up into Project modules

+### Project

+Actual compositions with run-able loops.
+Module Rules:

+- May depend on any Feature and Foundation modules
+- May not depend on other Project modules